 - Plastic surgery following skin cancer removal

-- Facial reconstructive surgery after an accident or trauma
+- Facial reconstructive surgery after either an accident or trauma

-- Rhinoplasty to rectify an obstructed nasal passage
+- As well as, a rhinoplasty to rectify an obstructed nasal passage

-- Breast reconstruction following a mastectomy or removal/replacement of implant
+- Breast reconstruction following a mastectomy or removal/replacement of an implant

 - Surgery following massive weight loss (removal of loose skin, abdominoplasty and such)